TokenBrice/blog/content/posts/2017/chatbot-masquerade.md

 ---
 title: 'The Chatbot Masquerade: Crafting a personality with NLP and grammar'
 description: >-
   Has the chatbot hype peaked?
-Are they living up to their promises?
-Why do they fail and what do they need to succeed?
+Despite massive investments from leading messaging platforms such as Messenger Facebook, Telegram, or Slack, **are chatbots living up to their promise?**
 date: '2017-08-02T12:43:42.920Z'
 categories: [🔍 Analysis]
+toc: true
 tags: [chat, design, dark patterns, interview]
 ---

 ![](/img/2017/chatbot-masquerade/cover.png)

-Has the [chatbot](https://hackernoon.com/tagged/chatbot) hype peaked?
-Despite massive investments from leading messaging platforms such as Messenger ([Facebook](https://hackernoon.com/tagged/facebook)), Telegram, or Slack, **are chatbots living up to their promise?**
+Are chatbots living up to their promises?

 The answer is complicated.
 While on the technical side bot-building frameworks, services, and libraries keep getting better, **chatbots’ ability to understand their users and express themselves needs to be more refined for mass adoption**.
 Let’s dig in to figure out the underlying challenges of natural language processing and achieving a natural-like expression.
 The chatbot industry is now worth millions (billions?), yet do you use chatbots daily?
 Do you know any friends that do?